sglp/server/README.md

     - [download](https://github.com/trejder/slp-server/archive/master.zip) `master` branch as `.zip` file.
 2. Update `imei.list` to match your mobile devices (see above notice).
 3. Create `config.inc` file (added to `.gitignore` by default) and fill it with DB data:
+4.
         <?php
             $dbhost = 'localhost';
             $dbname = 'slp_server';
             $dbuser = 'slp_server';
             $dbpass = 'aMIGHTYp@ssword&';
         ?>

-4. Upload modified code to sever, capable of running both PHP and MySQL.
+5. Upload modified code to sever, capable of running both PHP and MySQL.
-5. Create database structure, using `schema.sql` file and enjoy server running.
+6. Create database structure, using `schema.sql` file, and enjoy server running.

 Build [client for this project](https://github.com/trejder/slp-client) and install it on at least one mobile device.